Jack Lee

 Limousine Bus Best Value $18 – $28 ~5.5 – 6 hrs Comfort on a mid budget

-First-time visitors: take the overnight train one way — it’s a genuine travel experience and you wake up in Lào Cai.
+First-time visitors: take the overnight train one way — it’s a genuine travel experience and you wake up in Lào Cai ready to go.
 Return by limousine bus for speed without the premium car price.

 Option 1: Overnight Train